artiommorozov/boiler-room/README.md

 fex file for enabling PE port GPIO on Olimex A20 Micro [How to use](http://linux-sunxi.org/GPIO)

+### testcpp

+test project with stubs to allow running heating binary on windows under MSVC2017

 ## Notes

 Code for using DS18b20 via DS2482-800 is for kernel 3.4 that i have on Olimex board.
 On newer kernel one might use kernel module.

+You can use any source for outside temperature and update userConfig.json.
+My selection is 'feels like' section of local weather forecast service.

 ### ru
 ## Коротко